ipfs/specs/RFC/0001-lightweight-rfc-process.md

 Existing Git-based review infrastructure, user accounts and reputation system will be reused.

-Merging RFC will require approval from two IPFS Stewards.
+Merging RFC will require approval from two [Specs Stewards].

 ### Alternatives